learning-zone/angular-basics/README.md

 * **ngOnChanges:** When the value of a data bound property changes, then this method is called.
 * **ngOnInit:** This is called whenever the initialization of the directive/component after Angular first displays the data-bound properties happens.
 * **ngDoCheck:** This is for the detection and to act on changes that Angular can't or won't detect on its own.
-* **ngAfterContentInit:** This is called in response after Angular projects external content into the component's view.
+* **ngAfterContentInit:** This is called in response after Angular projects external content into the component\'s view.
 * **ngAfterContentChecked:** This is called in response after Angular checks the content projected into the component.
-* **ngAfterViewInit:** This is called in response after Angular initializes the component's views and child views.
+* **ngAfterViewInit:** This is called in response after Angular initializes the component\'s views and child views.
-* **ngAfterViewChecked:** This is called in response after Angular checks the component's views and child views.
+* **ngAfterViewChecked:** This is called in response after Angular checks the component\'s views and child views.
 * **ngOnDestroy:** This is the cleanup phase just before Angular destroys the directive/component.

 <div align="right">